Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra

 The twisted elliptic operators generalize circular operator, semi-circular operator and elliptic operator.
-Let $c_t$ be a circular operator with variance $t$, and let $g_{t,\gamma}$ be a twisted elliptic operator, and let $x_0$ be an operator $*$-free from $\{c_t, g_{t,\gamma}\}$.
-The calculation of the Brown measure of $x_0+g_{t,\gamma}$ is more involved than $x_0+c_t$ because there is possibly degeneracy.
-We show that there is a fundamental connection between the Brown measure of the addition of a free circular operator with a free random variable and the Brown measure of the sum of an elliptic operator with the same free random variable, in the following sense: the Brown measure of $x_0+g_{t,\gamma}$ is the push-forward measure of the Brown measures of $x_0+c_t$ under a natural self-map of the complex plane, which can be constructed explicitly.
-We calculate explicit density Brown measure formulas for the case where $x_0$ is selfadjoint.
+Let $c_t$ be a circular operator with variance $t$, and let $g_{t,\gamma}$ be a twisted elliptic operator, and let ${x}$ be an operator $*$-free from $\{c_t, g_{t,\gamma}\}$.
+The calculation of the Brown measure of ${x}+g_{t,\gamma}$ is more involved than ${x}+c_t$ because there is possibly degeneracy.
+We show that there is a remarkable connection between the Brown measure of the addition of a free circular operator with a free random variable and the Brown measure of the sum of an elliptic operator with the same free random variable, in the following sense: the Brown measure of ${x}+g_{t,\gamma}$ is the push-forward measure of the Brown measures of ${x}+c_t$ under a natural self-map of the complex plane, which can be constructed explicitly.
+The push-forward connection between ${x}+c_t$ and ${x}+g_{t,\gamma}$ was first proved in some very special cases in \cite{HoHall2020Brown, HoZhong2020Brown} under the assumption that ${x}$ is self-adjoint.
+Our work extends this connection to full generality without any restriction on the distribution of ${x}$.
+The multiplicative analogue of the push-forward connection have been studied in a related context in our joint work with Ho \cite{HoZhong2020Brown} and by Hall-Ho \cite{HallHo2021Brown}.

+We calculate explicit density Brown measure formulas for the case where ${x}$ is self-adjoint.
 In addition, we describe the Brown measure of the sum of an $R$-diagonal operator and a twisted elliptic element.
 In this case, the Brown measure is supported in a deformed ring where the inner boundary is a circle and the outer boundary is an ellipse.
 This can be viewed as a deformation of the limit distribution in the single ring theorem \cite{GuionnetKZ-single-ring2011} in random matrix theory.